eggplants/pybsddb-mirror/docs/db.rst

 .. function:: get_type()

    Return the database's access method type.
+It can be called anytime and it doesn't raise an exception if called before the database is open.
+If the database type is not known, "DB_UNKNOWN" is returned.
+This is a deviation from the Oracle Berkeley DB C API.
    :OracleAPIC:`More info... <dbget_type.html>`

 .. function:: join(cursorList, flags=0)